By Kevin Wilkerson, PubClub.com Parrothead Blogger

 It was awesome.
 In fact, it reminded me of the good ‘ol Buffett tailgate parties at Irvine Meadows up in L.A.
 (I used to take a party bus to that show every year.)
 The parking lot is huge, even larger than that of Irvine which now, alas, has condos and no amphitheater.
-The motorhomes and buses were on one side and the cars and trucks were on the other side.
+The motorhomes and buses were on one side and the cars and trucks were on the other side of the two lots.

 PubClub.com got there by 3 p.m., using the convenience of the trolley which has a stop at the stadium.
 That proved to be perfect timing as we were able to easily cover the entire area several times without being rushed.

-There were about 5 rows of buses and motorhomes, most of which had pop-up tiki bars set up in front of them with some giving out Jell-O shots, others offering shots using water skis and another group giving out all kinds of shots after having people spin a prize wheel.
+There were five rows of buses and motorhomes, most of which had pop-up tiki bars set up in front of them with some giving out Jell-O shots, others offering shots using water skis and another group giving out all kinds of shots after having people spin a prize wheel.

 @pubclub.com Jimmy Buffett tailgate ski shots!
 There is nothing like a Buffett show. #drinkshots #jimmybuffett #tailgateparty #tailgating #pubclub #partytime #partying ♬ original sound – PubClub